petervmeijgaard/vue-2-boilerplate/README.md

   - CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano).
   - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets.

-- `npm run create`: Scaffold pages and components.
+- `npm run make`: Scaffold pages and components.
-  - Example 1: `npm run create component dropdown` Creates a single component named 'dropdown'.
+  - `npm run make component {component-name}` Creates a single component.
-  - Example 2: `npm run create page blog` Creates a single page named 'blog'.
+  - `npm run make page {page-name}` Creates a single page.
-  - Advanced example: `npm run create component dropdown dropdown-item` Creates a component named 'dropdown' with a child component named 'dropdown-item'.

 ## Important Files ##
 So there are a couple of important files that needs to be addressed: